Entering the Age of Well-being

 Motivated to ensure they are healthy and happy as they age, and with the means to support this motivation, they are prompting a new era – defined by The Age of Well-being®.

 The Age of Well-being® promotes prevention and overall wellness as a priority.
-It encourages people to champion their life stage, embrace where they are at and look for opportunities and care to enhance this – be it seeking out intellectual conversations, taking fitness/wellness courses, furthering their education or participating in social engagements.
+It encourages people to champion their life stage, embrace where they are at and look for opportunities and to enhance their lives – be it seeking out intellectual conversations, taking fitness/wellness courses, furthering their education or participating in social engagements.
 The Age of Well-being ® is not about “slowing down”, rather it is about finding balance – taking the time to pursue interests, being comfortable, and savoring all that life has to offer.

 The Age of Well-being ® mindset has the power to fuel a whole new industry dedicated to helping people embrace aging.

 New employment opportunities will arise from The Age of Well-being ®, and existing practitioners will need to equip themselves with a whole new dimension of skills to meet this growing demand.
 Education programs will also need to reach further to cater to this societal shift.

 At the forefront of The Age of Well-being ® is Integra College.
 Founded by Bob Hanley and Kathy Bell, Integra College is dedicated to offering and creating innovative wellness-focused courses that train practitioners to deliver respectful, intelligent and compassionate services to their clients.
 With courses such as the Clever Companion, Senior Wellness Practitioner and Chair Massage specifically-designed for seniors, Integra College educates professionals with the skills needed to become trusted advisors to the people who are re-defining ageing.

 Integra College is dedicated to educating the public and training high-calibre practitioners in order to help their aging clients flourish and enhance their quality of life.